-¶2-While under investigation or pending the cutcome of the trial, if the accused requests a Letter of Dismissal from the Church (Section 196) same shall be granted without protest and the case shall thereupon end.
+Section 180-Request for Dismissal.
+If pending any such investigation or the outcome of any such trial, the accused requests a Letter of Dismissal from the Church (Section 200), same shall be granted without protest and the case shall thereupon end.